 - Medicine Pouch

-Please note that crafts have to be pre-booked.
+Please note that crafts/workshops have to be pre-booked.

 Experience this traditional ceremony at Xatśūll Heritage Village on the banks of the Fraser River.